 Let’s explain this with an example, When a user register on your website to create an account or to use a service, an automatic email is generated sending the user an ‘OTP email’, ‘email verification mail’ or a ‘Welcome mail’.
 These types of email campaign help in brand building.

-Now imagine, if you’d to send out emails manually to each customer, the amount of time and cost will be much higher.
+Now imagine, if you’re to send out emails manually to each customer, the amount of time and cost will be much higher.

 The beauty of marketing email automaton that you have to set the email once and it will send automatically when scheduled.

 Content and Social Media Marketing have been used by marketers for ages as an excellent means of an online marketing tool to nurture leads into sales funnel.
 However, they’ve their own limitations as social media post have a short lifespan and content marketing requires to fulfill many prerequisites like quality and high search rankings.